Skip to content

 Tomato Paste

 I like using tomato paste in my chicken curry.
-It just gives it a little something extra that you can’t really put your finger on, but is so good!
+It just gives it a little something extra that you can’t put your finger on, but is so good!

 Diced Tomatoes